zeroSteiner/rule-engine/docs/source/rule_engine/engine.rst

 .. module:: rule_engine.engine
    :synopsis:

-This module keeps collections of related constants organized for use in other modules.
+This module contains the primary externally facing API for the package.

 Functions
 ---------